cloudflare/cloudflare-docs/content/cloudflare-for-platforms/workers-for-platforms/platform/custom-limits.md

 # Custom limits

-Custom limits allow you to programmatically set limits on your customer’s Worker to set caps on usage.
+Custom limits allow you to programmatically set limits on your customer's Worker to set caps on usage.
 We support custom limits for CPU time and a number of subrequests.

 ## Set Custom limits